 Daniel Craig reprises his role as 007 in the next James Bond movie No Time To Die — a film in which he takes off-roading in a Land Rover Defender X to new levels of daring and excitement.

-The next, the 25th in the James Bond film franchise, will be released in November 2019 and it will be Craig’s fifth outing as the world’s most famous spy who drives the world’s most exciting cars.
+The 25th film in Eon’s James Bond franchise will be released on April 3, 2020, and it will be Craig’s fifth outing as the world’s most famous spy who drives the world’s most exciting cars.

 Our hero has had the pick of the finest and fastest cars in which to battle his foes and many have been equipped with elaborate weapons and a plethora of espionage-related extras.